Andi Gladwin

 Andi Gladwin (born May 10, 1983) is a British magician, speaker, and publisher.
+He is the subject of the 2026 documentary film Stealing Magic, about the theft and sale of magicians' secrets, which had its world premiere in the Spotlight Documentary section of the Tribeca Festival.
 He has appeared on television (ITV's Next Great Magician, Penn & Teller: Fool Us, The Big Breakfast, Lance Burton's Young Magician Showcase, Masters of Illusion, and more), has lectured for magicians throughout the UK, US, and Europe and written/published books on magic.
-Gladwin is a Member of the Inner Magic Circle with Gold Star and was granted the Maskelyne Literary Award from the prestigious club.
+Gladwin is a Member of the Inner Magic Circle with Gold Star and was granted the Maskelyne Literary Award.

 Biography

 Gladwin was born and raised in Newent, Gloucestershire.
 When he was 10, he saw a number of stage illusionists while on holiday.
-His interest in magic blossomed and he began to perform regularly from age 15.
+He began to perform regularly from age 15.
 After working in IT for almost ten years, he became a professional close-up magician in January 2010.

 Gladwin's TV engagements include performances on BBC1, BBC2, ITV1, Channel 4 (The Big Breakfast), The Young Magician's Showcase, Penn & Teller: Fool Us, and multiple seasons of Masters of Illusion.

-Since 2006, Gladwin has organized a conference for magicians called The Session.
-In 2012 he also started organizing Magifest, one of America's oldest magic conventions.

-In 2009, Gladwin started a new publishing venture with well-known magician Joshua Jay called Vanishing Inc. Magic.
-The company has blossomed into one of the largest magic retailers known worldwide.
+In 2009, Gladwin started a publishing venture with magician Joshua Jay called Vanishing Inc. Magic.